FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 Here is the latest on their plans (in alphabetical order): AIR CANADA

 Air Canada said on Jan.
-28 it was cancelling select flights to China.
+28 it was canceling select flights to China.
 AIR FRANCE

 Air France said on Jan.
 30 it suspended all scheduled flights to and from mainland China until Feb.
 9. AIR INDIA